gram-blogposts/staging/_posts/2024-06-10-graphormer.md

 ### Introduction
-The Transformer archtechture has revolutionised sequence modeling.
+The Transformer architechture has revolutionised sequence modeling.
 Its versatility is demonstrated by its application in various domains, from natural language processing, to computer vision, to even reinforcement learning.
 With its strong ability to learn strong representations across domains, it seems natural that the power of the transformer can be extended to the graphs.
 Graphormer tackles the challenge of learning graphs using a transformer.
 The aforementioned domains rely on the conversion of the input to a sequence be it a sequence of tokens, patches or actions.
 However, a graph has no such analogue.
 Taking concepts used in the transformer, one is able to encode a graph using Graphormer.

 The main challenge with applying a transformer to learning a graph is that there is no sequence based representation of graphs, the key representation that places the relative position of a node is the adjacency matrix (like a sentence placing the order of the tokens), however since a node is 'placed' in 2 or more dimensions, it is unusable in a transformer.